NVU advisory committee presents recommendations

 Next, Collins will present these recommendations to the VSCS Board of Trustees.

-One of two reports to the Legislature this month on the economic health of the Vermont State Colleges System concluded that with enrollment declines and COVID-19 restrictions, the system is running upward of a $36 million deficit.
+on the economic health of the Vermont State Colleges System concluded that with enrollment declines and COVID-19 restrictions, the system is running upward of a $36 million deficit.

 Before the pandemic hit, the VSC system was already looking at a nearly $10 million deficit this year alone.
 The report before lawmakers recommends allocating up to $40 million to fill the gap for next year if revenues are short.
 Some lawmakers are calling on the use of some of Vermont's $1.25 billion CARES Act funds to fill the hole.